brettguenther/one-sdk-node/README.md

 `ifconfig | grep "inet " | grep -v 127.0.0.1`

-With the IP and the port in use for the node app load this on your phone and you should see the app running.
+With the IP and the port in use for the node app load this on your phone (https) and you should see the app running.

 ## Run via docker